 Video Poker Strategy

+Video poker is a combination of playing slots and poker.
+There are numerous variations of video poker to play with relatively similar gameplay and rules, the only difference being the odds change according to which variation you choose to play.
 Jacks or Better is without a doubt the most popular video poker machine in both online and brick-and-mortar casinos.
 It’s also one of the most player friendly, meaning that it has high return percentage.

+In Jacks or Better, 9/6 means that you get 9 credits in return for a full house and 6 credits in return for a flush.
 This generates a 98.4 % overall return when you play for 1 - 4 credits, which is high compared to most other video poker machines – and other games in the casino for that matter.

 When you play for the full amount – 5 credits – the return is 99.5 % and you can’t get closer to a break-even game than that.
 The reason for the higher payback percentage is that you get more for a royal straight flush when you play max credits.